Analog dual classifier via a time-modulated neuromorphic metasurface: Time-modulated neuromorphic metasurface

 where $k_{0}$ is the static stiffness while $\delta_m$, $\omega_m$ and $\phi_m$ denote the modulation depth, frequency, and phase, respectively.
 The cell's motion equations can be derived as follows:

-where $u_{1,3}$ and $f_{1,3}$ represent the displacement and forcing at the unit cell boundaries, whereas $u_2$ is the displacement of the lumped mass.
-Assuming a harmonic input of frequency $\omega$, and owing to the time-dependence of the stiffness, the system responds at the driving frequency $\omega$ and at secondary harmonics given by $\omega + \alpha \omega_m$, such that
+where $u_{1,3}$ and $f_{1,3}$ represent the displacement and forcing at the unit-cell boundaries, whereas $u_2$ is the displacement of the lumped mass.
+Assuming a harmonic input of frequency $\omega$, owing to the time-dependence of the stiffness, the system responds at the driving frequency $\omega$ and at secondary harmonics given by $\omega + \alpha \omega_m$, such that